This book is really two books, two volumes, but neither book is like any other Merton book you may have read.

 The gathering of these writings under one cover shows not only the progress and fluidity in his writing style, but also the diversity of works that he was capable of penning.

 Volume II, “Interviews”, originated by Victor Kramer, Merton scholar and founding editor of the Merton Annual, as an “oral history.”
-The second volume, interviews with those who knew Merton or were instrumental in establishing his legacy.
+The second volume contains interviews with those who knew Merton or were instrumental in establishing his legacy.
 He and several other Merton scholars interviewed individuals who knew Merton personally or who played significant roles in the years following his death in establishing his legacy.
 Once again, these interviews were, with few exceptions, only published in the Merton Annual and their gathering together under one cover serves to be a “mind-expanding” experience not only for Merton devotees but for the first-time reader of Merton.

-It is rare for the reader to “peak behind” the name of the author and see his personal life, motivations, both conventional and not.
+It is rare for the reader to peek behind the name of the author and see his personal life, motivations, both conventional and not.
 Those readers who are familiar with Merton works, have already had such a peak from himself in his journals, and to some extent by others in his letters.
 But the interviews specifically focus on giving us a thorough understanding of the man, Father Louis, through the eyes of those who talked and/or corresponded with him, who lived with him, who visited with him, who prayed or studied with him, and may have even shared a beer and some barbecue with him.
-The personal insights are sharp, insightful, and touching. once we see Merton through the eyes of these people, it only increases our appetite to read more of his writings.
+The personal insights are sharp, insightful, and touching once we see Merton through the eyes of these people, it only increases our appetite to read more of his writings.

 “Is dedicated life cold storage?
 Is a dedicated woman one who has been placed in cold storage, who has been place out of circulation, who has been removed from life, who has been frozen?…My idea of dedication implies that one has one initial conversion at the beginning of religious life and then no other, except the conversions that are pre-determined, predictable and set up according to the pattern of the annual retreat—the retreat master comes and defines for you your annual conversion which is simply a return to the original conversion.”